-A post is just a content entry which fills most of your website.
+A post is just a content entry that fills most of your website.
 Posts usually have comments and are included in your site’s RSS feed.
-An example of post is :https://www.geeksforgeeks.org/microsoft-idc-interview-experience-set-68-off-campus-for-sde/.To add a post just go to post->add new and start writing the content.
+An example of the post is https://www.geeksforgeeks.org/microsoft-idc-interview-experience-set-68-off-campus-for-sde/.To add a post just go to post->add new and start writing the content.
 To add pics to it click on “Add Media” and upload the files.
 You can see two options at the top: Visual and text.
-For easy use click on visual and start using wordpress the same way you use Microsoft word.
+For easy use click on visual and start using WordPress the same way you use Microsoft word.

 You can also add “tags” to a post by going to posts->tags.

 You need not publish the post always, you can save it for editing it later by clicking on “save draft”.

 Here all your media items like pictures, videos, audio files, etc are shown.
 You can click on any item and edit it in WordPressitself.
 Editing tools include crop, resize, etc.

 Pages are static and don’t have categories, comments, tags, etc like posts have.
 You can create any number of pages you want.
 Pages can be customized by using sidebars.
 An example of a page is :

 This section plays a major role in customizing the looks of your website.
 Let us see the sub-sections step by step.

 Widgets are for adding features to your website’s footer and sidebar.
 You can show recent posts, search bar, archives, comments, and tag cloud in the sidebar using these widgets.

 For ex: Ongeeksforgeeks.org the main menu is